reddit/devvit-template-phaser/README.md

 5. `npm install`
 6. **Make a subreddit**: Make a private subreddit on Reddit.com.
 This will be where you do your own development.
 Go to Reddit.com, scroll the left side bar down to communities, and click "Create a community."
 7. **Update the name in package.json**: Find the `dev:devvit` command and replace `YOUR_SUBREDDIT_NAME` with the subreddit name you just created.
-8. **Update yaml file**: In `devvit.yaml` replace `YOUR_APP_NAME` with the name of your app.
-This will be shown to users that play your app.
+8. **Upload**: Run `npm run deploy` and go through the prompts
-9. **Upload**: Run `npm run deploy` and go through the prompts
+9. **Playtest**: Run `npm run dev` to playtest your application in production by going to your subreddit.
-10. **Playtest**: Run `npm run dev` to playtest your application in production by going to your subreddit.
-You you should see a subreddit menu action called "New Phaser Starter Post" to create your post.
+10. **Create Post**: You you should see a subreddit menu action called "New Phaser Starter Post" to create your post.

 ## Commands